Fragmon/klipper_max_flow_test/README.md

 The HTML report's **decision-trail panel** lists every trigger event with the metrics that caused it, so you can see exactly why the plugin chose the value it did.

-### New triggers in v3.1
+### Plateau and IQR-growth triggers

-Two triggers were added in v3.1 to catch slip patterns that older versions missed:
+Two of the most important trigger types deserve explanation:

 - **Single-step plateau** — fires when the most recent step's SG-delta is essentially flat compared to the recent baseline (e.g. typical −25 deltas then suddenly +0.5).
-Catches abrupt plateaus that the 2-step cumulative trigger would smooth over.
+Catches abrupt plateaus that a 2-step cumulative trigger would smooth over.
 - **IQR cumulative growth** — fires when within-step spread has gradually doubled relative to the early-test baseline AND now exceeds an absolute floor of 12 raw units.
 Catches gradual stick-slip onset that single-step ratio triggers don't see.

 ### Warmup-skip